One one type of ud-preserving mapping

-In the paper \cite{pss} is introduced and studied the following type of mappings: A mapping $T:[0,1] \to [0,1]$ {bf uniform distribution} if each sequence $\{T(v(n))\}$ is uniformly distributed modulo 1 for when the sequence $\{v(n)\}$ is uniform distributed modulo 1.
-The criterion proved in \cite{pss} provides \begin{point} $\T$ preserves uniform distribution. \end{point}
+In the paper \cite{pss} mentioned above, the authors introduce the following type of mappings: A mapping $T:[0,1] \to [0,1]$ is {\it u. d. prserving} if each sequence $\{T(v(n))\}$ is uniformly distributed modulo 1 for when the sequence $\{v(n)\}$ is uniform distributed modulo 1.
+The criterion proved in \cite{pss} provides that for a continuous mapping $[0,1] \to [0,1]$, it suffices if one uniformly distributed sequence transforms to a uniformly distributed sequence to be a uniform distribution preserving.
+Considering that $\{\T(\T^n(\alpha)) \}= \{\T^{n+1}(\alpha)\}$ we get